 Use as a guide to determine if your résumé fulfills the expectations of a hiring manager.
 The CRC uses this matrix to evaluate résumé format and content.

-How do you create an email résumé that will win interviews and influence recruiters?
+How do you create an electronic résumé that will work with recruiting software and eventually make it to a live recruiter?
 To get started, follow these rules.

 In addition to the Web resources above, we encourage current students to take advantage of the following:

 Drop-off your résumé and cover letter in 308 Alfiero for critique.
 Students are then able to pick up written feedback or schedule an individual appointment with one of our Career Advisors to discuss the suggestions.